zubairabid/Semester7/subjects/nationalism/assign/20171076_Nationalism_asgn3.md

     - Can make their own, co-opt, or expand
 - ...

+- Nationalism of the few preludes the Nation-State, 'from above'.
+Invented traditions do not guarantee, but provide some support for, convincing the view from below.
 - Invented Tradition and Nationalism:
-    - Nationalism getting its history wrong
+    - Nationalism gets its history wrong to create the Nation.
-    - Requires linking of National, Political, Social
+    - This requires linking of National, Political, Social.
+Once that is done, nationalists can make use of Invented Traditions to:
-    - Bring aspects of Gemeinschaft to modern society
+        - bring Gemeinschaft into Industrial society, normalising it for people.
+        - "make nationalists" through propaganda embedded into new institutions and systems. "peasants into frenchmen"
+    - New traditions are dressed up with the garb of "ancient links".
+    - French - alternate civic religion:
+        - Secular eq of the church, education for creating masses
+        - Public-facing ceremonies, Expression of state power and pomp
+        - Public monuments mass-produced as symbols - Marianne.
+    - Imagery sans history:
+        - Tricolour
+        - Monogram
-    - European Examples:
+        - Motto
-        - New rules have to be put for social change
-        - << Examples >>
+        - Marseillaise
-        - << Indian Equivalents >>
+        - Marianne, statues
-    - Non-examples:
+        - Bastille Day
+    - French: non-historic imagery.
+Nation constructed by education and utilising love for the Revolution.
+    - German: only commonality as being unified; extensive "historic" imagery.
+      Nation constructed as in opposition to an "other"
+    - USA: propaganda for americanising immigrants
-        - << Examples >>
+    - India:
+        - Nagari script
+        - Cultural: Chai, Paneer, Sweets
+        - Celebration of religions:
+            - Ganesh Chaturthi
+            - Durga Puja
+            - Santoshi Mata
+        - From French Marianne: Bharat Mata
+        - From French Flag: National Flag
+        - From British: National Anthem